soobinrho/deploy-nsustain.com/README.md

 SSL/TLS encrypts the data it transmits.
 Moreover, "SSL initiates an authentication process called a handshake between two communicating devices to ensure that both devices are really who they claim to be.
 SSL also digitally signs data in order to provide data integrity, verifying that the data is not tampered with before reaching its intended recipient."

+"TLS handskaes occur after a TCP connection has been opened via a TCP handshake."
+First, TLS handshake determines which TLS version is used (TLS 1.0 released in 1999, TLS 1.1 in 2006, TLS 1.2 in 2008 , TLS 1.3 in 2018) and which cipher suits are used.
+TLS 1.3 by the way no longer uses the insecure RSA algorithm and instead implements more secure cipher suits (algorithms the protocol uses for encryption keys and session keys); also, TLS 1.3 simplified its handshaking steps, so it performs faster than earlier versions.
+Then, the client "authenticates the identity of the server ... via the SSL certificate authroity's digital signature," and the server's public key, which is included in its TLS certificate.
+The client encrypts a random string using the server's public key.
+The server would be able to decrypt the random encrypted string only if the server actually has the private key to the public key previously provided.

+via the server's public key and

 - What is Cloudflare Tunnel? https://www.cloudflare.com/products/tunnel/